 If you survived a bus crash or lost a loved one in a crash, you may be entitled to significant compensation for your injuries and losses.
 It is all too common for injured victims to give up the battle with the at-fault party and insurance company because the process is too complicated or intimidating.
 Let the NY auto accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, handle your case so you and your loved ones can focus on healing.
 We provide the effective representation you deserve to protect your legal rights.
 Call (212) 986-7353 for a free consultation.

-Robert Bellinson and Joseph Stoduto were able to obtain a verdict in the amount of $2,430,000 on behalf of a 25 year old nursing student who was rear-ended by a New York City Transit Authority bus.
+Robert Bellinson and another WRSMH attorney were able to obtain a verdict in the amount of $2,430,000 on behalf of a 25 year old nursing student who was rear-ended by a New York City Transit Authority bus.

-WRSMH Partner, Kenneth J. Halperin and attorney Bryce Moses recently obtained a $1,500,000 settlement for a 36-year-old man who was injured when two NYCTA buses collided.
+WRSMH attorneys Kenneth J. Halperin and Bryce Moses recently obtained a $1,500,000 settlement for a 36-year-old man who was injured when two NYCTA buses collided.

 Kenneth Halperin, Bryce Moses